-- HC-1.2.7 The Board is expected to have effective policies and processes in place for: - (a) Approving budgets and reviewing performance against those budgets and key performance indicators; and - (b) The management of the bank's compliance risk. - HC-1.2.8 When a new director is inducted, the chairman of the board, assisted by the conventional bank licensee's legal counsel or compliance officer, should review the board's role and duties with that person, particularly covering legal and regulatory requirements and Module HC (see also HC-4.5.1). - HC-1.2.9 The conventional bank licensee must have a written appointment agreement with each director which recites the directors' powers, duties, responsibilities and accountabilities and other matters relating to his appointment including his term, the time commitment envisaged, the committee assignment if any, his remuneration and expense reimbursement entitlement, and his access to independent professional advice when that is needed.
+- HC-1.2.7 The Board is expected to have effective policies and processes in place for: - (a) Approving budgets and reviewing performance against those budgets and key performance indicators; and - (b) The management of the bank's compliance risk. - HC-1.2.8 When a new director is inducted, the chairman of the board, or the conventional bank licensee's legal counsel or compliance officer, or other individual delegated by the chairman of the board, should review the board's role and duties with that person, particularly covering legal and regulatory requirements and Module HC (see also HC-4.5.1). - HC-1.2.9 The conventional bank licensee must have a written appointment agreement with each director which recites the directors' powers, duties, responsibilities and accountabilities and other matters relating to his appointment including his term, the time commitment envisaged, the committee assignment if any, his remuneration and expense reimbursement entitlement, and his access to independent professional advice when that is needed.